Frequently asked questions

 What happens in a day?

-See the bottom of the Course content page for a typical day at HISS.
-A typical day may start with a warm-up session, with several different options on offer.
-The first session will concentrate more on technical aspects of your instrument or voice, or explore aspects of repertoire, style, genre, etc. You sign up for this in advance of attending the course, and stick to it thorughout the week.
+We may start with a warm-up session, with several different options on offer.
+Then your first session will concentrate more on technical aspects of your instrument or voice, or explore aspects of repertoire, style, or genre.
+You sign up for this in advance of attending the course, and stick to it thorughout the week.

 The second and third sessions will be for various ensembles and consorts, which might be single instruments or voices or mixed consorts.
 These are jointly led underlining the common ground between folk and early music or other combinations.
 There may be one-off sessions to 'try a viol' or something similar.
 These sessions are signed up for daily, allowing you the flexibity to build your own course through the week - a unique feature of HISS.